jerdog/auth0-blog/_posts/2018-09-14-what-facebook-disinformation-scandal-means-for-your-company.markdown

 - 2018-09-07-3-critical-lessons-from-the-t-mobile-data-breach
 - 2018-06-18-how-two-factor-authentication-can-help-financial-institutions-reduce-data-breaches
 ---

-## Implement identity-management tools for all of your users as you scale.

 On August 21, Facebook took down over 600 accounts, pages, and groups that originated in Iran.
 These accounts were disseminating political disinformation, largely targeted at users in Latin America and the Middle East.